 No declarations of interest were made.

-(To receive the confirmed minutes of the meetings of the Audit and Governance Committee held on 30 May, 23 July and 17 September 2018.)
+(To receive the confirmed minutes of the meeting of the Audit and Governance Committee held on 10 December 2018)

-Councillor Jonathan Noble introduced the confirmed minutes of the Audit and Governance Committee held on 30 May, 23 July and 17 September 2018 highlighting the key matters considered by the Committee.
+Councillor Jonathan Noble introduced the confirmed minutes of the Audit and Governance Committee held on 10 December 2018 highlighting the key matters considered by the Committee.